Casimir Energy Stabilization of Standard Model Landscape in Dark Dimension: Summary

-Several comments and discussions along the future prospects are listed: \begin{itemize} \item It would be intriguing to add more degrees of freedom into our 4D effective theory.
+Several comments and discussions along the future prospects are listed: \begin{itemize} \item It would be intriguing to add more degrees of freedom into our $4D$ effective theory.
 At smaller size of radius, heavier SM particles will contribute to Casimir energy.
 For instance, electron contribution becomes important at $R \sim 1/m_e$.
 At $R\sim \Lambda_{QCD}^{-1}$, QCD mesons will come into play and a non-perturbative analysis is needed.
 Meanwhile, we can also explore new degrees of freedom from Beyond Standard Model physics, such as axions and supersymmetric particles, see \cite{Arkani-Hamed:2007ryu, Anchordoqui:2023wkm, Falkowski:2000er,Falkowski:2000yq, Falkowski:2001sq}.

-\item It will be interesting to discuss the application of this effective potential in the cosmology \cite{Anchordoqui:2023tln,Ning:2023ybc} and in the context of holography\cite{Conlon:2021cjk, Apers:2022tfm,Ning:2022zqx}, for a nice and comprehensive review see \cite{Cicoli:2023opf}.
+\item It will be interesting to discuss the application of this effective potential in the cosmology \cite{Anchordoqui:2023tln,Ning:2023ybc} and in the context of holography\cite{Conlon:2021cjk, Apers:2022tfm,Ning:2022zqx,Ning:2024apa}, for a nice and comprehensive review see \cite{Cicoli:2023opf}.
 It might be also intriguing to higher dimensional generalization \cite{Burgess:2023pnk} and WdW perspective\cite{Blacker:2023ezy, Blacker:2024rje, Blacker:2023oan}.

-\item Detailed implement of screen mechanisms to radion field would be interesting.
+\item Detailed implement of screen mechanisms to the radion field would be interesting.
 We think Chameleon mechanism might be the easiest one to start with, since it only requires a non-trivial coupling between scalar field and the environment matter

-\item The origin of a non-trivial pseudo-scalar potential that breaks $Z_2$ symmetry on orbifold is worth discussing.
-For example, if such scalar field have a slow-row potential that results in inflation, such potential will also spontaneously breaks $Z_2$ symmetry.
+\item The origin of a non-trivial pseudo-scalar potential that breaks $\mathbb{Z}_2$ symmetry on the orbifold is worth discussing.
+For example, if such scalar field have a slow-roll potential that results in inflation, such potential will also spontaneously breaks $\mathbb{Z}_2$ symmetry.

 \end{itemize}

 \acknowledgments

 We would like to specially thank Fernando Quevedo for his warm encouragements and many valuable feedbacks and suggestions on an early draft of this paper.
 It is also a pleasure to thank Joseph Conlon for useful comments on the draft and Georges Obied for some initial collaborations.
 Finally we want to thank Hong-Jian He and Frank Petriello for useful conversations and feedbacks.
 C.C. would like to acknowledge the generous support of the Cambridge University Department of Applied Mathematics and Theoretical Physics and Fitzwilliam College, and Northwestern University Department of Physics and Astronomy and Weinberg College for Arts and Sciences.
 S.N wants to thank the constant supports from Oxford Physics Department and New College.